Disclaimer | In Crisis?

 Put simply, microdosing is the practice of taking very small doses of psychedelics, such as LSD, in the hopes of reaping certain benefits.

-student researching psychedelics
+student researching Psychedelics

 “I was immediately fascinated by the potential of these substances,” Emma recalls.
 “So, the first piece of research that caught my eye was the classic studies by Dr. Albert Hofmann, the Swiss scientist who first synthesized and experienced LSD.
 His work kind of laid the foundation for all the psychedelic research that followed.”